-For non-flued installations (not 50kW models), delete items W1 and W2 and rotate fan outlet to the horizontal position away from the burner.
+For non-flued installations, delete items W1 and W2 and rotate fan outlet to the horizontal position away from the burner.

 For further information on flue runs, please refer to Section 1.12 and National Standards.

 Flues can be terminated vertically or horizontally.